 Per our APA accreditation, CS Area graduate students must meet any additional requirements that the State of Michigan has for licensing.
-Michigan licensing law requires no additional courses, but rather that the program is accredited.
-The CS Area program is accredited by APA and PCSAS, so this requirement is automatically met.
+Michigan licensing law requires no additional courses, but rather that the program is accredited by either APA or PCSAS.
+The CS Area program is accredited by both APA and PCSAS, so this requirement is automatically met.